flybywiresim/docs/docs/a32nx-briefing/flight-deck/glareshield/warning.md

 - Green CAPT and F/O lights :
     - Both lights flash will flash if the pilots are attempting to move both sidesticks at the same time and neither pilot takes priority.
     - If a pilot who has taken priority by using the TAKEOVER pb and the other pilot's sidestick is in motion or not neutral, the light of the pilot who has taken priority illuminates.
 It will extinguish when the opposing sidestick returns to the neutral position.

+!!! note ""
+    Note: Currently not available in the FBW A32NX for Microsoft Flight Simulator

 ### 2. CHRONO